Creamy vegan Instant Pot risotto is packed with veggies, beans, and flavor and is a snap to make! It's a one-pot meal that the whole family loves.

 Instructions

 - Press your pot's saute button, and add the olive oil.
-When the pot beeps, add the onion, garlic, and carrots, and cook until the onions turn translucent, about 3-5 minutes.
+When the pot beeps, add the onion, garlic, and carrots, and cook until the onions turn translucent, about 3 to 5 minutes.

 - Add the rice, broth, peas, corn, beans, and herbs to the pot.
 Lock the lid, and cook at high pressure for 6 minutes, then do a 10-minute natural release.